keithalewis/math/ycm.md

 Holding an instrument entails _cash flows_ that, unlike prices, are almost always 0.
 Stocks have dividends, bonds have coupons, futures have periodic cash flows in the margin account.
 The price of a futures is always 0.
-They are naturally occuring martingales.
+Futures are naturally occuring martingales.
 Money market accounts have no cash flows.

 In every arbitrage-free model prices $X_t$ and cash flows $C_t$ must satisfy